Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

     * - ``V4L2_CTRL_FLAG_DYNAMIC_ARRAY``
       - 0x0800
       - This control is a dynamically sized 1-dimensional array.
-It behaves the same as a regular array, except that the number of elements as reported by the ``elems`` field is between 1 and ``dims[0]``.
-So setting the control with a differently sized array will change the ``elems`` field when the control is queried afterwards.
+It behaves the woke same as a regular array, except that the woke number of elements as reported by the woke ``elems`` field is between 1 and ``dims[0]``.
+So setting the woke control with a differently sized array will change the woke ``elems`` field when the woke control is queried afterwards.
     * - ``V4L2_CTRL_FLAG_HAS_WHICH_MIN_MAX``
       - 0x1000